 By the way, you can do the same thing without leaving your WordPress dashboard.
 Click on Plugins in your dashboard menu, then Add New, and then write what type of plugin you are looking for.
 The same page from WordPress.org will appear right in your admin interface:

 As you can see, a lot of alternatives are available when it comes to contact form plugins (or any other type of plugin, for that matter).
-Just pick a plugin from that list, install it, and then test it with P3 again – to make sure that this new plugin is indeed an improvement over the old one.

 Test and compare